Sec. 1. Incorporation.

 The boundaries of the city shall be the boundaries as established at the time this charter takes effect, or as such boundaries may be changed thereafter in the manner authorized by law.

 All powers of the city, not in conflict with the constitution and subject to the limitations of this charter, shall be vested in the council, who shall enact appropriate legislation and do and perform any and all acts and things which may be necessary and proper to carry out these powers or any of the provisions of this charter.

 Sec.
 2. Number; selection.

 The council shall consist of a mayor and six (6) councilmen elected from the city at large.

 Sec.
 3. Terms of mayor and council members.

-The terms of the mayor and each member of the council shall commence at the first regular meeting of the council following the date set for the general election, even if no such general election is held, and shall be for four consecutive years thereafter, or until his or her successor is duly elected and inducted into office.
-The mayor and three members of the council shall be elected in the year 2000, and three members of the council shall be elected two years thereafter.
+Unless otherwise provided by the Arizona constitution or laws of this state, the terms of the mayor and each member of the council shall commence at the first regular meeting of the council in January of the year following the date set for the general election, even if no such general election is held, and shall be for four consecutive years thereafter, or until his or her successor is duly elected and inducted into office.

 Sec.
 4. Qualifications.

 The mayor and councilmen shall be qualified electors of the city and shall hold no other public office which in any way conflicts with the office of mayor or councilman, and shall have resided in said city, or in an area annexed to said city, for one (1) year next preceding the date of such election or appointment.
 If the mayor or a councilman shall cease to possess any of these qualifications or shall be convicted of a crime involving moral turpitude, his office shall immediately become vacant.
 The council, as provided by ordinance, shall be the judge of the election and the qualifications of its members and for such purpose shall have power to subpoena witnesses and require the production of records, but the decision of the council in any such case shall be subject to review by the courts.